leggetter/pusher-examples/README.md

 Shows how to exclude recipients from receiving events when trigger events using the Pusher Ruby gem.

+### Publishing Events from a Rails Model

+`ruby/rails/src`

+Update `ruby/rails/src/initializers/pusher.rb` with your Pusher credentials.

+Code for triggering/publishing the event can be found in `ruby/rails/src/app/models/post.rb`

 ### Using Pusher on Google App Engine

 View the README.md file in `python-gae` for more information.